 Taking Photos of Trees for Expert Identification and Urban Forest Inventories

-- Take close-up photos of the specimen with a digital camera.
+- Take close-up, clear photos of the specimen with a digital camera.
 Please consider the following:

 - Select a specimen that shows as many distinguishing characteristics of a species as possible.
-These would include leaves and twig, flowers, fruit, bark, form, and position in the landscape.
+These would include leaves, twigs, flowers, fruit, bark, form, and position in the landscape.

 - Unique characteristics are particularly important to include, such as thorns, twigs and branching patterns, or fruits and nuts (Figure 2).